marinauyeda/marinauyeda/README.md

 Fast forward a bit, and there I was, venturing into the land of dashboards.
 Google Looker Studio became my first ally since Power BI and Google Sheets weren’t on speaking terms yet.
 Crafting those initial dashboards was no walk in the park, especially in a company where data wasn't the main actor on stage.
 Yet, I was determined to spotlight how crucial data could be for our decisions.
 Today, those dashboards aren’t just tools; they’re essentials, relied upon by top brass and key stakeholders alike in the projects I’m passionate about.

 Emboldened by the success of my dashboard crusades, I introduced Power BI to our toolkit, marking a new chapter in our data-driven narrative.
-And because I can't help but dive deeper, I'm now expanding my arsenal with Python, SQL, Databricks, and more.
+And because I can't help but dive deeper, I'm now expanding my arsenal with Python, SQL, and more.
 It's like I've found the secret passage to the treasure trove of data analytics, and there's no turning back.

 So, what's in my utility belt? 🛠️